xactprint/easy_pharm/README.md

 # PharmEasy.com
-## This project was made for DBMS laboratory subject as a mini project by usining pure php language for 5th semester , which it represent an online pharmacy store.
+## Mini project by usining pure php language for 5th semester , which it represent an online pharmacy store.
 ## Main page:
 ![](project-images/main.png)
 ## Functionality